BuilderIO/mitosis/developer/generators.md

 General structure of a generator:

 Visually, it looks exactly like a component of the target framework.
-Each part (imports, name, styles, render body, lifecycle methods) is injected using the Mitosis JSON data, such that It is valid code for that framework.
+Each part (imports, name, styles, render body, lifecycle methods) is injected using the Mitosis JSON data, such that it is valid code for that framework.

 ## blockTo<framework>